 Bailey, too, is beginning to experiment with sex, romance, and affection.
 He has never had sex before, and clearly does not fully understand how sex works.
 Marguerite is not made uncomfortable until she overhears Joyce trying to have actual intercourse with Bailey.
 Having been raped as a child, Marguerite knows the pain that forced sex entails and wants to save her brother from an experience that she believes will be traumatic.

 Later Bailey proudly tells Marguerite that Joyce has hair between her legs and under her arms because of how many boys she’d been with.
-Joyce is only one or two years older than Bailey.
-It becomes clear that Joyce is Bailey’s first love.
+Joyce is four years older than Bailey, and it becomes clear that she is Bailey’s first love.
 She hangs around for a few months, then suddenly disappears.
 She runs away with a much older man.
 Bailey is clearly heartbroken, but won’t talk about it to Marguerite or anyone else.

 Bailey’s introduction to sex and romance is another example of displacement: he falls for a slightly older and more experienced girl who leaves him to be with a much older man.
 This hurts Bailey especially deeply because, as a black boy, he knows all too well the pain of leaving and being left.